argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 The Gospel of Mark is basically divided into 2 main sections: what happens before Peter acknowledges Jesus as the Messiah, and what happens after his confession.

 In the first half (1:1-8:26) we see Jesus public ministry in Galilee where He established himself as one who had authority as a teacher and one who could perform miracles.
-And then, a in Matthew’s Gospel, the turning point of the Gospel occurs when Peter confessed that Jesus is the Messiah (8:29).
+And then, like in Matthew’s Gospel, the turning point of the Gospel occurs when Peter confessed that Jesus is the Messiah (8:29).
 Mark sets this up in a very interesting way, using the healing of a blind man to explain what is happening.

 Take a look at chapter 8, verse 22.